 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
 Dr Seuss.

-So far this year, we have used a range of quality texts to inspire our children as writers.
-For example, Y5 have written balanced discussions about a dilemma faced by the kitten, Varjak Paw, while Y3 have written imaginary stories about flying pigs based on the picture book Tuesday.
+- Our English curriculum is taught through shared class texts.
+Over a period of weeks, we use this range of high quality shared texts to inspire our children as writers and read these books together in class, sharing ideas, questions and predictions.
+We think about how the characters feel and use this to inspire our writing.
+We may write a letter to somebody in a story, a newspaper report or a diary entry from the point of view of a main character.
+We may write our own versions of the stories we read or write a conversation between two characters.
+For example, Y5 have written balanced discussions about a dilemma faced by the cat, Varjak Paw, while Y3 have written imaginary stories about flying pigs based on the picture book Tuesday.
 Y4 have written stories based on the video Language by Porter Robinson and Y6 have written letters in role as a character from Holes.

 This YouTube video will help your child with pronunciation of the letters.